ryan-moeller/kernel-nbd-client/README.md

 * Supports optional TLS encryption using ktls(4).
 * It is fast - zero copies are performed where possible.

+## Prerequisites

+Building this project requires the FreeBSD base system and sources.
+There are no external dependencies.

+The base system OpenSSL is used for TLS support.

 ## Building and Installing

 To build and install for a production kernel: